 - 1/2 cup vegetable oil (such as canola or grapeseed oil)

 - Optional: several large lettuce leaves

-In a large bowl, combine the cauliflower florets with the broccoli florets.
+In a large bowl, combine the cauliflower and broccoli florets.
 Add the bell pepper and chopped onion; toss to blend the ingredients.

 In a medium bowl, whisk the mayonnaise with the vegetable oil, vinegar, and granulated sugar.